The next general meeting of the LSEA will be:

 * Move your congregation into public action to speak truth to power.

 Want to tackle the injustices in our communities -- poverty, racism, and education inequality --but not sure how?
-Attend CRS' JUSTICE TRAINING!
+Attend CRS' JUSTICE TRAINING!* Learn more about how your church's ministries affect the world -- and how to make a deeper impact.

 About CRS: "Community Renewal Society is a progressive, faith-based organization that works to eliminate race and class barriers.
 Founded in 1882, Community Renewal informs, organizes and trains both communities and individuals to advocate for social and economic justice."
 (More at www.communityrenewalsociety.org )